KMKfw/kmk_firmware/docs/text_replacement.md

 ### Limitations

 1. Since this runs on your keyboard, it is not context-aware.
 It can't tell if you are typing in a valid text field or not.
 2. In the interest of a responsive typing experience, the first valid match will be used as soon as it is found.
-If there is a dictionary entry named `abc` and another named `abcd`, the substitution for `abc` will be sent as soon as you type `abc` and the matching algorithm will reset before you type `d`.
+If your dictionary contains "abc" and "abcd", "abcd" will be unmatchable.
 3. Like is the case with [Sequences](https://github.com/KMKfw/kmk_firmware/blob/master/docs/sequences.md) and [Dynamic Sequences](https://github.com/KMKfw/kmk_firmware/blob/master/docs/dynamic_sequences.md), characters are sent at a rate of 1 every 10 milliseconds.
 The replacement will not happen instantly.
 4. The text to be replaced is removed by sending backspace taps.
 As with the previous limitation, this happens at a rate of 1 tap every 10 milliseconds.